Flights to Israel in September 2020 - Who’s flying to Tel Aviv during COVID-19?

 Aegean Airlines has resumed flights between Athens and Tel Aviv, with routes available several times per week.

-Pegasus Airlines resumed flights between Istanbul and Tel Aviv.
+Pegasus Airlines resumed daily flights between Istanbul and Tel Aviv, excluding Tuesdays and Fridays.

 Ukraine International Airlines

-This specialty airline is currently offering a daily flight from Kyiv to Tel Aviv.
+This specialty airline is currently offering 7 weekly flights from Kyiv and Odessa to Tel Aviv.

 Sign up for free updates below and we’ll keep you posted as flight routes reopen and entry restrictions are relaxed.